ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/wallet/wallet-issuance/customer-on-boarding/api-specification/sim-and-device-binding/sim-verification-api.md

 # Sim verification API

 This API will be called while user login.
-If Sim Verification feature is enabled, App will call this API to enable one tap payment(ITP).
+If Sim Verification feature is enabled, App will call this API to enable one tap payment(ITP).&#x20;

 For this purpose system will check if hashed device unique id is matching with the saved details.
 If matches system will return ITP true and put the same in user session.